-Advanced Placement Program
+- Honors Honors courses receive a .5 additional credit. - Advanced Placement Program - Advanced Placement courses are offered in accordance with the curriculum and standards set by the College Board Advanced Placement Program. - AP classes are considered comparable to college level courses and carry an additional quality point (1.0 calculated into the GPA) in the student's final cumulative average. - Students who miss more than twelve (12) class periods in an AP course will not earn the AP designation on their transcript. - AP courses require applications for admission due to prerequisites and minimum scores in prerequisite courses, and teacher evaluations. - Summer assignments may be required in Advanced Placement courses..

-- Advanced Placement courses are offered at the Academy in accordance with the curriculum and standards set by the College Board Advanced Placement Program.
-AP classes are considered comparable to college level courses and therefore carry an additional quality point (1.0 calculated into the GPA) in the student's final cumulative average. - AP courses are subject to stringent attendance policies.
-Students who miss more than twelve (12) class periods in an AP course will not earn the AP designation on their transcript. - Students must make application for admission into the advanced placement courses; often this requires certain prerequisite courses, minimum grades in affiliated courses and faculty recommendations.
-Each year specific information regarding AP study is disseminated with the scheduling information. - Summer assignments are made upon admission to the course in preparation for the upcoming school year. - The following Advanced Placement courses are offered based upon student interest and staffing availability: AP English Literature and Composition, AP English Language and Composition, AP Biology, AP Chemistry, AP Calculus AB, AP U.S. History, and AP Government. - Advanced Placement courses require the purchase of additional materials including textbooks. - All students enrolled in AP courses are required to pay for and complete the AP examination at the end of the school year regardless of their performance in the class. - Once enrolled in an AP course a student may not drop the class for any reason. - Additional information regarding AP courses can be found in the context of the course description or by contacting the Student Services Office or the AP Coordinator.
+- The following Advanced Placement courses are offered based upon student interest and staffing availability: AP English Literature and Composition, AP English Language and Composition, AP Biology, AP Chemistry, AP Calculus AB, AP U.S. History, and AP Government, and AP European History. - Advanced Placement courses require the purchase of additional materials including textbooks. - All students enrolled in AP courses are required to pay for and complete the AP examination at the end of the school year regardless of their performance in the class. - Once enrolled in an AP course a student may not drop the class for any reason. - Additional information regarding AP courses can be found in the context of the course description or by contacting the Student Services Office or the AP Coordinator.